shaygeller/INSTABOOST_paper_implementation/README.md

 INSTABOOST - Paper Implementation

-This is my attempt to implement the paper - "Instruction Following by Boosting Attention of Large Language Models", by Vitoria Guardieiro, Adam Stein, Avishree Khare, Eric Wong (2025).
+This is my attempt to implement the paper:

+"Instruction Following by Boosting Attention of Large Language Models", by Vitoria Guardieiro, Adam Stein, Avishree Khare, Eric Wong (2025).

 Citation:
 arXiv:2506.13734 [cs.CL]